-The thresh keyword only applies to the dump custom and cfg and image styles.
+The thresh keyword only applies to the dump custom, cfg, image, and movie styles.
 Multiple thresholds can be specified.
 Specifying "none" turns off all threshold criteria.
 If thresholds are specified, only atoms whose attributes meet all the threshold criteria are written to the dump file or included in the image.
 The possible attributes that can be tested for are the same as those that can be specified in the dump custom command, with the exception of the element attribute, since it is not a numeric value.
 Note that different attributes can be output by the dump custom command than are used as threshold criteria by the dump_modify command.
 E.g. you can output the coordinates and stress of atoms whose energy is above some threshold.

 The unwrap keyword only applies to the dump dcd and xtc styles.
 If set to yes, coordinates will be written "unwrapped" by the image flags for each atom.
 Unwrapped means that if the atom has passed thru a periodic boundary one or more times, the value is printed for what the coordinate would be if it had not been wrapped back into the periodic box.
 Note that these coordinates may thus be far outside the box size stored with the snapshot.